GMapeSplat/ComfyUI_ezXY/README.md

 *Iteration Driver*
 - Simple integer list generator.
 Outputs a list of integers within the specified range.

-*String to List*
+*Strings to List*
 - Takes a string of semi-colon seperated items and outputs them as a list of strings.

 *Numbers to List*
 - Takes a string of semi-colon seperated numbers and outputs them as a list.
 Supports in-line math and ranges.

-*Item from List*
+*String from List*
+- Takes a string list as an input and outputs a single specified item.

+*Number from string*
-- Takes any list as an input and outputs a single specified item.
+- Takes a list of numbers as an input and outputs a single specified item.

 *Line to Console*
 - Simple debugging node.
 Prints any input to the console.

 ## ToDo
-- [ ] Labeler node
+- [x] Labeler node
-- [ ] List widget auto-populator? (for model loaders)
+- [x] List widget auto-populator? (for model loaders)
 - [x] Workflow examples
 - [ ] Add mask output to Image plotter
 - [ ] Add comparison operators to math node
-- [ ] Add logic to type-casting patches to allow int/float to string conversions?
+- [x] Add logic to type-casting patches to allow int/float to string conversions?